sungheeyun/sungheeyun.github.io/_pages/about.md

 that continue to be utilized daily by many Samsung engineers.
 Following his impactful work at Samsung, he drove AI technology development at Amazon.com, where his innovations led to a $200M revenue increase through the Amazon Mobile Shopping App.
+His current company, Erudio Bio, recently received $1M Grant from Gates Foundation supporting bioTCAD, an AI drug discovery platform.

-He holds BS degree in Electrical Engineering from Seoul National University and MS & Ph.D. degrees in Electrical Engineering from Stanford University, where he studied under Prof. Stephen P. Boyd, the world's singular authority on convex optimization.
+He holds BS degree in Electrical Engineering from Seoul National University and MS & Ph.D. degrees in Electrical Engineering from Stanford University, where he studied under Prof. Stephen P. Boyd, the world's singular authority on Convex Optimization.
 He uniquely masters every aspect of the field—from theoretical foundations to practical implementations, applications, and statistical methods.